Hooks & Guards

 A Guard validates inputs and/or outputs of a Module.
 Each Guard wraps a validator callable and defines:

-on— when to run:"pre"(before forward) or"post"(after forward).message— controls the reaction whensafe=False:- With
+on— when to run:"pre"(before execution) or"post"(after execution).message— controls the reaction whensafe=False:- With

 message— short-circuits the pipeline and returns the message as the response (the model is never called). - Without